Miralda scopulorum

 Miralda scopulorum is a species of sea snail, a marine gastropod mollusc in the family Pyramidellidae, the pyrams and their allies.

 Description

 The shell can grow up to a length of 1.6 mm.
+Small, oblong, whorled, white with deep suture and short round base.
+Porcelain white in color.

 Distribution

 This species occurs in the Pacific Ocean off the Philippines and Hawaii.